12 Days Primates and Wildlife Self Drive Safari

 Day 5: Chimpanzee treking and Bigodi Community Walk

-Known as the primate capital of the world, Kibale national park is home to 13 primate species.
+Known as the primate capital of the world for not only chimpanzee trekking but Kibale national park is home to 13 primate species.
 Chimpanzees are the most sought after in this park.
 However, other species are easily encountered on this trek.
 They include; the grey checked mangabeys, black and white colobus monkeys, blue monkeys, red tailed monkeys, olive baboons and many more.
 Check out how your trekking might look like https://www.youtube.com/shorts/mRM5SH0SJ5A

 On your chimpanzee trek, you will head to the park headquarters for registration and a briefing.
 You will then be led into the forest by expert guides to search for the chimps.
 On locating the chimps, you will be amazed at the similarities they share with humans.
 They share 95% of our DNA and this is evident in the similarities in facial features, their vocal calls and intelligence to use tools in their daily activities.
 You are allowed an hour to observe and take photos/videos.
 Remember to switch off the camera mode of your camera.